kimchavsov/wordle_python/README.md

 * X mean the letter isn't in the word at all.

 ## Setup
-To run this program, with your command prompt change directory to where this main.py file is then type this:
+To run this program, with your command prompt change directory to where this main.py file is, then type this:
 ```
 python3 main.py
 ```